Skip to content

 Is It Hard to Get Into Ohio Technical College?
 Acceptance Rate & Requirements

 Ohio Technical College, located in Cleveland, Ohio, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 82%.
+The graduation rate is roughly 82%.

 Can I Afford It?